 What is the max boost the B48 turbo can handle?
 How much PSI can the B48 stock turbo handle without ruining longevity?
 These are questions we see come up often.
-They’re valid questions, however there is no perfect answer.
-Nonetheless, we’ll lay it out as straight forward as possible.
-In this guide, we will discuss the max boost of the B48 stock turbo along with some additional factors.
+They’re valid questions, however, there is no perfect answer.
+Nonetheless, we’ll lay it out as straightforward as possible.
+In this guide, we will discuss B48 max boost on a stock turbo along with some additional factors.

 Before we dive into the numbers there are a few things to consider.
 It’s typically best to avoid completely maxing the stock turbos.
 Too much PSI pushes them outside their efficiency range and provides diminishing gains.
 Additionally, there are still some unknowns regarding the B48’s strength.
 Pushing the stock turbos too far may be nearing the upper limits of the engine.

 - 18-19psi “safe” limit